tarantool/doc/doc/enterprise/security.rst

 a cluster of instances) behind an Nginx server and setting up an SSL certificate for it.

-To make sure that no information can be intercepted 'from the wild', run Nginx on the same physical server as the instance and set up their communication over a Unix socket.
+To make sure that no information can be intercepted 'from the wild', run nginx on the same physical server as the instance and set up their communication over a Unix socket.
 For more information, see the :doc:`socket module reference </reference/reference_lua/socket>`.